Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 Encouraging the roll out of Tell Us Once

 Notifying the death of a loved one is never easy.
-Tell Us Once, available throughout much of GB and now being considered for roll-out in Northern Ireland too, enables the registrar to advise other government departments and agencies about the death.
+Tell Us Once, available throughout much of Great Britain and being considered for roll-out in Northern Ireland too, enables the registrar to advise other government departments and agencies about the death.

 Ensuring that carers who stay overnight are not unfairly taxed